nathaniel-fruni/imaginarium-eshop/README.md

 - Place book to basket.
 - See basket content. (edit basket content)
 - Place an order.
+- Collect stars to increase your member discount.
-- See list or order.
+- See list of orders.
 - See order detail.

 #### Admin account